Exam Structure

 renice <niceness> -u <username>

-renice <niceness> -g <groupname>
+renice <niceness> -g <groupname>sysctl -a

 sysctl vm.happiness